 3. Talk to them about budgeting

-I involved my daughters in talks about money from about 10/11.
-As a single parent, I needed them to understand that if I couldn’t afford it, then throwing a strop wasn’t going to change things!
-We talked budgets and savings, and they had pocket money to decide what to do with.
-They now both have mortgages, and my eldest now has a daughter of her own, so managing her budget to cover everything they need, including nursery fees, has been a bit easier as she’s used to it.’ — Helen Ganney, Team Manager
+I involved my daughters in talks about money from about aged 10/11.
+We talked budgets and savings, and they had pocket money.
+They now both have mortgages, and my eldest now has a daughter of her own, so managing her budget to cover everything they need has been easier.

-4. Let them practise handling their own money with an app
+4. Let them practise handling their own money with digital tools

 5. Help them learn to save up for the things they really want

-As it gets easier and easier to buy now, pay later’, one really useful skill to teach our kids is how and why to save up their money.
+As it gets easier and easier to ‘buy now, pay later’, one really useful skill to teach our kids is how and why to save up their money.
+You might decide to help them motivate them to save with a savings tracker, and help them work out how long their savings goal will take.

 6. Pocket money can be a useful tool

-We have a 9 year old and have done pocket money for two or three years.
-It really helped with the asking for things because the standard reply is, yes, you can save for it with your pocket money”.
-Having pocket money teaches her so much like the value of money and that if you are patient, you can save for what you want or by then realise you didn’t want it so much and get something else.’ — Nathan Davies, Debt Advisor
+We have a 9‑year-old and have done pocket money for two or three years.
+It really helped with the asking for things because the standard reply is, “yes, you can save for it with your pocket money”.
+Having pocket money teaches her so much like the value of money and that if you are patient, you can save for what you want.

 7. Give them some responsibility to choose how money gets spent